 The first thing to ask yourself is, do I have a site I can use?

-Land aquisition can often be one of the first hurdles to overcome when trying to set up a care farm.
-It is a very broad subject and can differ from region to region depending on the policies of your Local Authority.
+Land aquisition is often be one of the first hurdles to overcome when trying to set up a care farm.
+It is a broad subject and can differ from region to region, depending on the policies of your Local Authority.

-The Community Land Advisory Service (CLAS) is also a fantastic resource that aims to increase community access to land across the UK, particularly for green space activities.
-Through CLAS, you can find information on finding, buying, offering and leasing of land within your country of the UK.
+The Community Land Advisory Service (CLAS) is hosted by Social Farms & Gardens and aims to increase community access to land, particularly for green space activities.
+CLAS is currently funded in Wales and you can find information on finding, buying, offering and leasing land.

 If you have a site but are struggling with how to go about growing vegetables or keeping animals, local farming organisations may be able to help.
 You could also try land based further education colleges.
 Landexrepresents land based colleges and universites.